Can I send you a FREE copy of 6 Secrets to Seeing God in Your Story?

 “Have a good lunch,” I said, waving and walking out.
 Caught up in sweet conversation, they barely noticed I left.

 That’s all for today!
+Thanks for reading.
 Do you like these stories?
-You could show your appreciation by forwarding this email to someone else who might enjoy them.
+A great way you could show your appreciation is by forwarding this email to someone else who might enjoy them.
 Or did someone forward this to you?
-Sign up here to get a story like this one twice a month.
+Sign up here to get a story like this twice a month.
 Thanks for your support!